 A Kruger National Park safari gives you the opportunity to explore one of the largest game reserves in Africa.
 Kruger National Park in South Africa is home to the Big 5, which includes the lion, leopard, rhino, elephant, and buffalo.
 Apart from the many Kruger National Park animals, you will also learn about the diverse ecosystems and the conservation efforts being made to ensure the park’s future.
 Here is our guide to a memorable Kruger National Park safari experience.

 Kruger National Park in South Africa

-Kruger National Park is located in Limpopo and Mpumalanga provinces.
-If driving from Johannesburg drive to Kruger National Park from Johannesburg is 4 to 5 hours.
+Kruger National Park is in Limpopo and Mpumalanga provinces.
+If driving from Johannesburg, the drive to Kruger National Park from Johannesburg is 4 to 5 hours.
 Kruger National Park size is 2 million hectares big.
-Kruger Mpumalanga International Airport is the Kruger National Park nearest airport.
+Kruger Mpumalanga International Airport is the nearest Kruger National Park airport.
 The park is one of the most popular tourist destinations in South Africa, attracting more than 1 million visitors each year.